A continuing tale of life in the boonies

 Without the scope

 Boredom, once relieved by territorial warfare, was by 1981, being kept at bay in the rugged twin halls of the Easterhouse Project with ferocious, energy-sapping games of five-a-side football and pounding music.
 Then there were weekend outings to the Scottish Highlands and, of late, trips in the van on summer evenings to rock-climbing venues outside the city, with the aim of making adrenalin flow in beautiful settings such as the Whangie, with its view over the curlew-calling moors to Loch Lomond and the Arrochar Alps.

 On one such evening in late August, I filled up the van with a dozen older teens drawn from all three gangs, and equipped with a rope, helmets, slings and carabiners, drove across Glasgow, up through Milngavie, and out to Craigmore Crags.
-A couple of the Aggro boys had been along the Aonach Eagach ridge in Glencoe, a Drummy member had been in the party that conquered Liathach, and Tommy Blythe from the Toi had even dawdled up a named rock route, albeit an easier one, on a spectacular mountain called the Buchaille.
+A couple of the Aggro boys had been along the Aonach Eagach ridge in Glencoe, a Drummy member had been in the party that conquered Liathach, and Tommy Blythe from the Toi had even dawdled up a named rock route, albeit an easier one, on a spectacular mountain called Buchaille Etive Mor.

 This was the first time they had been away in a mixed group, though, and I was a wee bit leery that if one lad couldn't do the climb on Craigmore Crags, members of another gang might lapse into derision.
 This would certainly lead to hostilities, and so we began with a chat at the base of the cliff about the temptations of triumphalism.